data-apis/array-api/latest/_sources/API_specification/data_types.md.txt

 A conforming implementation of the array API standard must provide and support the following data types.

-A conforming implementation of the array API standard must define a default floating-point data type (either `float32` or `float64`), as well as a default data type for an array index (either `int32` or `int64`).
+A conforming implementation of the array API standard must define a default floating-point data type (either `float32` or `float64`), as well as a default integer data type (`int32` or `int64`).
+These default data types must be the same across platforms.
+The default integer data type may vary depending on whether Python is 32-bit or 64-bit.

 ```{note}
 The default floating-point and array index integer data types should be clearly defined in a conforming library's documentation.
 ```